HappyYYC/TReBooks-Vue/README.md

-# Transmitting and Recording eBooks
+# Transferring and Recording eBooks

-> Transmitting eBooks to kindle and Recording
+> Transferring eBooks to kindle and Recording

 ## Build Setup